 Students without an undergraduate degree in communication sciences and disorders:

 A Student who has been accepted to Baylor's CSD Graduate Program, but did not have an undergraduate degree in CSD is considered a Graduate Student with Leveling Status.
-These students are required to complete 26 hours (two semesters) of undergraduate courses to meet requirements for state licensure and professional certification.
-After completing the required 26 hours, the student will begin the Standard Graduate Track and will no longer be able to take undergraduate coursework to fulfill graduate course requirements.
+These students are required to complete 25 hours (two semesters) of undergraduate courses in Baylor's CSD Department, to meet requirements for state licensure and professional certification.
+After completing the required 25 hours, the student will begin the Standard Graduate Track and will no longer be able to take undergraduate coursework to fulfill graduate course requirements.
+Students enroll in 4 semesters (i.e., terms) to complete their graduate program.
 Please see the Graduate Leveling page for additional information.